Judge Orders Review Of Dakota Access Pipeline In Victory For Standing Rock Tribe

 "The Court agrees that [the Corps] did not adequately consider the impacts of an oil spill on fishing rights, hunting rights, or environmental justice, or the degree to which the pipeline’s effects are likely to be highly controversial," Boasberg wrote.

-The Standing Rock Sioux tribe had sued the Army Corps twice before, but failed to prove the controversial pipeline could hurt historic sites and spoil sacred waters.
+Several Sioux tribes have legally challenged the Army Corps twice before, but failed to prove the controversial pipeline could hurt historic sites and spoil sacred waters, specifically the Missouri River and Lake Oahe, which are key to their religious practices.

 This time, however, Boasberg acknowledged that the federal permits, which were granted by Trump's executive order in January, broke the law in some aspects.
-The permits enabled the pipeline to cross the Missouri River, upstream of the Standing Rock reservation.
+The president had ordered the corps to expedite permits, enabling the pipeline to cross the Missouri River, upstream of the Standing Rock reservation.

 Standing Rock Tribal Chairman Dave Archambault II hailed the judge's decision as a major victory.